Jurassic Park River Adventure will be temporarily closed from January 9, 2023 through February 12, 2023.

-42 inches; has Express Pass access and a single rider line; there are lockers near the attraction’s entrance that can be used for a small fee, but you are not required to stow loose articles in them — just be sure to note there is no storage on the Jurassic Park ride vehicles.
+Height requirement is 42 inches; has Express Pass access and a single-rider line; there are lockers near the attraction’s entrance that can be used for a small fee, but you are not required to stow loose articles in them (just be sure to note there is no storage on the Jurassic Park ride vehicles).

 If you end up in front, you are probably going to get soaked.
-If you end up in the back, it may not be that bad.
+If you sit in the back, it may not be that bad.

-When the attraction opened in 1990 it featured the largest theme park water decent ever constructed.
+When the attraction opened in 1999, it featured the largest theme-park water descent ever constructed.

 Jurassic Park River Adventure – photo gallery